kdgdkd/ramiho/README.md

 You can define more complex connexions and filters within the midishcnx files in ramiho's favcnx directory.
 They will be available for loading within ramiho's Favorite Connexions menu (lauched from the fMSH_x functions).

 ## Epilogue
-I have spent a significant amount of time writing ramiho, but I am very happy that it solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
+ramiho solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
 Setting up MIDI connexions between devices, or loading previously used sets of connexions, is now easily done with ramiho.
 My group-members, who wouldn't care about aconnecting anything on a command line, now operate ramiho on ssh clients on their own phones.
 This brings me a lot of joy.
 But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing